Vaibhav0324/aus-web-data-crawl-abr/README.md

 • Clean the data to handle inconsistencies in names.

 Step 3:
-Data Cleaning & Normalization using Spark Dataframes and DBT
+Data Cleaning & Normalization using Spark Dataframes(refer third cell) and DBT
 • Remove duplicate entries.
 • Clean and normalize website data: Convert company names and industries to lowercase and trim spaces
 • Clean and normalize website data: Convert company names and industries to lowercase and trim spaces using DBT model (aus_company_data.sql)